odedstein/sgi-introduction-course/012_gradient/012_gradient.md

 face: _x_, _y_, and _z_.

-There is some freedom in how to exactly lay out the coordinates per face. gptoolbox chooses to first lay out all _x_-coordinates for each face, one after the other, then all _y_-coordinates, and then all _z_-coordinates, like so:
+There is some freedom in how to exactly lay out the coordinates per face.
+Gpytoolbox chooses to first lay out all _x_-coordinates for each face, one after the other, then all _y_-coordinates, and then all _z_-coordinates, like so:

 ![the rows of grad](assets/gradlayout.png)